 - FactCheck.org: monitors the accuracy of U.S. political stories.

 - PolitiFact: verifies political news stories.

 - Snopes: fact-checks Internet rumours and stories.
 This will determine whether that post your cousin shared on Facebook re: gun violence in America has any merit.

-- Refer to the ‘About Us’ area on a website to see what it says, or refer to the websites above for more information on the story or source.
+- Refer to the ‘About Us’ area on a website to see what it says. and then search online for more information on the story or source.
 This is referred to as "Lateral Reading" (link to video is 3:17 mins)

 Accessing credible news sources

-Refer to the Newspapers guide that provides paywall-free (=free!) access to many national and international newspapers through library databases.
+Refer to U of T Libraries' Newspapers guide that provides paywall-free (=free!) access to many national and international newspapers through library databases.